 The following are the basic landlord responsibilities in the state of North Carolina.
 Landlords must:

 - Evict a tenant using the state’s eviction process.

-- Make important disclosures to your tenant before allowing them to sign the rental agreement.
+- Make important disclosures to your tenants before allowing them to sign the rental agreements.

 - Serve proper notice to a tenant when looking to change the terms of the lease or rental agreement.
 For example: increasing the rent.

 - Respect your tenant’s peace and quiet enjoyment by minimizing disruption.